milonmaze/privacy-terms-observatory/about.att.com/csr/home/governance/transparency.html.md

 The demand did not contain all the elements necessary for a response.
 We had no information that matched the customer, equipment or other information provided in the demand.
 Type
-January - June 2023
+July - December 2023
 Rejected/Challenged
-4,037
+3,700
 Partial or No Information
-40,523
+38,158
 Total
-44,560
+41,858
 Location Demands

-(Breakout detail of data included in Total U.S. Criminal & Civil Demands)

 Our “Location Demands” category breaks out the number of civil and criminal legal demands we received by the type of location information (historic or real-time) demanded.
 Demands for location information seek precise GPS coordinates of the device or call detail records that reflect the location of any cell site processing a call.
-We also get demands for cell tower searches, which ask us to provide all telephone numbers registered on a particular cell tower for a certain period of time.
+We also get demands for cell tower searches, which ask us to provide all telephone numbers that, for a certain period of time, were registered on a particular cell tower or were in the vicinity of a specific area.
 We do not keep track of the number of telephone numbers provided to law enforcement in connection with cell tower searches.

 A single cell tower demand may cover multiple towers.
 We disclose both the total number of demands and the total number of cell tower searches.
 For instance, if we received one court order that included two cell towers, we count that as one demand for two searches.
-For the 2,513 cell tower demands during this reporting period, we performed 6,319 searches.
-The average time period that law enforcement demanded for a cell tower search was 2 hours and 33 minutes for this reporting period.
+For the 3,504 cell tower demands during this reporting period, we performed 10,632 searches.
+The average time period that law enforcement demanded for a cell tower search was 1 hour and 28 minutes for this reporting period.

 Like all companies, we are required by law to provide information to law enforcement and other government entities by complying with court orders, subpoenas and lawful discovery requests.
 In all cases, we review requests to determine whether they are valid.
 We require a search warrant based on the probable cause standard for all demands for real-time or historical location information, except in emergency situations.

 Type
-January - June 2023
+July - December 2023
 Historic
-46,165
+52,710
 Real-Time
-12,091
+11,900
 Cell Tower
-2,513
+3,504
 Total
-60,769
+68,114
 Emergency Requests

 The numbers provided in this category are the total of 911-originated inquiries and exigent requests that we processed during this reporting period.
 911-originated inquiries are those that help locate or identify a person in need of emergency assistance.
 “Exigent requests” are emergency requests from law enforcement working on kidnappings, missing person cases, attempted suicides and other emergencies.
 In order to protect your privacy, we require a certification from a law enforcement agency confirming they are dealing with a case involving risk of death or serious injury before we will share information sought by an exigent request.

 Type
-January - June 2023
+July - December 2023
 911
-33,428
+31,939
 Exigent
-17,047
+16,918
 Total
-50,475
+48,857
 International Demands34

 The “International Demands” category represents the number of civil and criminal legal demands originating outside the U.S. and related to AT&T’s operations in foreign countries.
 These demands are for (i) historic subscriber information about consumers who reside in other countries and businesses that operate in other countries; and (ii) URL/IP (website/internet address) blocking demands from foreign governments.
 Legal demands related to our operations in Mexico are addressed in a separate section later in the Report.